From www.astrology-and-science.com 6m 4g 227kb Home Fast-Find Index

 A critical review of a thousand empirical studies 1900-2020

-Abstract Fifty years ago empirical studies were the hardest things to find in astrology.
-Today there are more than a thousand of them hidden in a hundred journals, dozens of books, academic theses, conference reports, websites, unpublished studies, and little-known hard-to-find specialised collections.
-For the first time this new book collects all of them -- not just the ones selected to prove a point -- and subjects them to rigorous critical thinking.
+Abstract -- Fifty years ago empirical studies (studies based on experiments) were the hardest things to find in astrology.
+There were only opinions.
+Today there are more than a thousand empirical studies hidden in a hundred journals and dozens of books, plus academic theses, conference reports, websites, unpublished studies, and little-known hard-to-find specialised collections.
+For the first time Understanding Astrology brings together ALL of these highly scattered studies -- not just the ones conveniently available or selected to prove a point -- and subjects them to rigorous critical thinking.
+It puts astrology under the microscope in a concise style free of waffle.
 The results explain why for many people there is more to astrology than being true or false.
-Understanding Astrology has 952 pages, more than 650,000 words, 750 pictures, 650 graphs, nearly 500 tables, over 4000 references, glossary (85 entries), name and subject indexes, and a concise style free of waffle.
-It is Open Access and can be downloaded for free as four pdf files totalling nearly 40 MB, see full article below.
-No registration or login is required.
-Hardcover copies with a durable sewn binding (lies flat) are available direct from the publisher for 65 euros excluding postage.
-Not available in paperback or from bookshops.
-Important: Published in late 2022, it updates the information on the www.astrology-and-science.com website.
+Understanding Astrology has 952 pages, more than 650,000 words, 750 pictures, 650 graphs, nearly 500 tables, over 4000 references, glossary (85 entries), and name and subject indexes.
+Two-thirds is taken up with individual descriptions of the 1000 studies.
+The treatment is balanced (all four authors have strong science backgrounsds, all are experienced writers, and two were once full-time professional astrologers and teachers of astrology).
+And there are no conflicts of interest (no author makes money from astrology or from sales of the book).
+The book is Open Access and can be downloaded for free, see full article below.
+Hardcover copies with a durable sewn binding (lies flat) are available direct from the publisher for 65 euros (abour $US60) excluding postage.
+The ISBN is 978908-249291-0 but to avoid high prices the book is not available from bookstores.
+It was published in late 2022 and also updates the present website.

 The evolution of Understanding Astrology

 Fifty years ago calculating a birth chart was too time-consuming for most researchers into astrological claims.
 As a result few empirical research studies existed.
 Examples included John Nelson on shortwave radio quality, Vernon Clark on the performance of astrologers, John Addey on harmonics, and Michel Gauquelin on professional occupations.
-All were reviewed in Recent Advances in Natal Astrology: A Critical Review 1900-1976, the result of a unique international collaboration between more than 50 astrologers and scientists from 10 countries.
-It led to annual London research conferences and in 1981 to the re-founding of Correlation, the AA's journal of research into astrology.
-It also received international acclaim:
+All were reviewed in Recent Advances in Natal Astrology: A Critical Review 1900-1976, the result of a unique international collaboration between more than 50 astrologers and scientists from 10 countries plus the resourcs of the AA's research section.
+(AA = UK's Astrological Association founded in 1958 "to enlarge the knowledge of Astrology in a scientific spirit".)
+The 1977 publication of Recent Advances led in 1979 to the first of a series of annual London research conferences and in 1981 to the re-launching of Correlation, the AA's journal of research into astrology.
+The book also received international acclaim:

 It had 250,000 words, nearly 110 figures, over 1000 references.
 "The most important book ever written on astrology" (Phenomena Publications Canada).
 "A must for any serious scientific student of astrology" (Astrological Magazine India).
 "A milestone in astrological book publishing" (FAA Journal Australia)."The most talked-about astrology book ever" (Emergence bookshop UK).
 "Easily readable and always informative" (Cosmecology Bulletin USA).
 "What a book!
 It will go into history as one of the most important books of western astrology" (Tijdschrift Astrologie The Netherlands).
 "A major work, indeed the only one of its kind" (Professor H J Eysenck, University of London).